Actions

 Data source: select the scope and category this action affects.

-Organization unit (optional): if your action targets specific organizational units, select them here.
+Organizational unit (optional): if your action targets specific org units, select them here.
 Leave blank to apply it across all units.

 Reduction potential: enter the estimated percentage of emissions you can reduce or avoid through your actions, relative to the reference year selected.
 You can determine this by consulting relevant studies or benchmarks that provide reduction potential ranges.
 If enabled, our AI Analyst can also offer an indicative estimate.